stac-utils/stac-fields/README.md

 * `label`: The human-readable title for the value.
 * `format`: The name of the formatter in formatters.js, but without the leading `format`.
 * `formatter`: A formatter function that is compatible to the formatters defined in formatters.js.
 Use this if no suitable pre-defined formatter is available to be specified in `format`.
+* `mergedArrays`: If the summaries are arrays and get merged (e.g. `eo:bands`), specify it here.
 * `unit`: A unit to add after the value.
 * `explain`: A long form for an abbreviation that should be shown in a tooltip.
-* `complex`: A complex structure like a table that should be rendered separately, e.g. in a separate windows, tab or modal.
+* `custom`: A structure that can't easily be rendered with any of the pre-defined formatters and thus needs a custom implementation (see `externalRenderer`).
 * `alias`: If a field has multiple keys, declare the field to use the specification of the other field.
 * `items`: If the value is an array of objects, a table can be created with the details in this object.
 It has the same structure as specified here, but in additon `sortable` and `id` are allowed:
     * `sortable`: Specfiies whether the value can be sorted (`true`, e.g. in a table) or not (`false`).
 Defaults to `false`.
     * `id`: Specfiies whether the value is the unique primary key (`true`) or not (`false`).
 Defaults to `false`.
 * `null`: The value that should be given instead of `null`.
-If a value is null but this property is not given, defaults to "N/A".
+If a value is null but this property is not given, defaults to "n/a".

 If only a label is available, it can be passed as string instead of an object.